karimaechihabi/hercules/README.md

 ## 2.1.
 Archive
 This archive contains detailed information required to reproduce the experimental results of the above paper.

-The archive contains the following 4 subdirectories:
+The archive contains the following 5 folders:

+### code
+This folder contains the code of the Hercules index in addition to the code of the four baselines used in the experimental comparison, i.e., DSTree*, ParIS+, VA+file and PSCAN.

-### data
+### data-queries
-The data subdirectory contains the datasets and queries used in the paper.
+The data-queries subdirectory contains the datasets and queries used in the paper.
 All queries are contained in the archive.

-A script to download the real datasets can be found at hercules/experiments/data/real/download_real_data.sh.
+A script to download the real datasets can be found at hercules/data-queries/real/download_real_data.sh.
 The script also provides the links to the google drive archives containing the datasets.

-A script to generate the synthetic datasets and queries can be found at hercules/experiments/data/synthetic/generate_synthetic_data.sh.
+A script to generate the synthetic datasets and queries can be found at hercules/data-queries/synthetic/generate_synthetic_data.sh.

-### tools
-The tools subdirectory contains the tools used by the archive to generate or download data.

 ### experiments
-Upon publication of the paper, the experiments subdirectory will contain the following:
+This folder contains detailed instructions on how to reproduce the experiments in the published paper.

    <u>bin</u>: executables required to run the experiments (can be used as a back-box). \
    <u>config</u>: configurations to add to the .bashrc file. \
-   <u>logs</u>: stores the logs generated once experiments finish. \
    <u>scripts</u>: scripts used to automate experiments. \
    <u>workloads</u>: contains scripts to schedule experiments.

+### paper
+This folder contains the pdf of the Hercules manuscript.

+### tools
+This folder contains the tools used by the archive to generate or download data.

 ## 2.2.
 Software Requirements
 Linux Ubuntu 16.04.2 \